omise/challenges/README.md

 * **Defensiveness:** You can cover edge cases and treat user inputs with care

 ### What happens after your submission
 Once you have submitted your solution by sending us the *git-format-patch*, our Engineers will review the code.
-Due to the number of submission we recieve, and time-intensive reviewing process, it might take us **1 week** to give you feedback on the submission.
-Based on the feedback, we will invite you for a meeting to speak more about your submission and continue the recruitment process.
+Due to the number of submission we recieve, and time-intensive review process, it might take us **1 week** to give you feedback on the submission.
+Based on the feedback, we will invite you for a meeting to talk more about your submission and continue the recruitment process.

 ### Challenges